- Anhydrous ammonia is free of water. In this form, it exists as a compressed gas or liquid.

 Ammonia vapors are also very corrosive.
 They cause severe skin burns and damage to eyes.
 Ammonia is toxic if inhaled or ingested.
 Immediate medical treatment is essential after exposure to ammonia.

-How Should You Store Ammonia?
+How Should You Safely Store Ammonia?

 Use an ammonia gas detector in the building to pick up the release of ammonia vapors.
 This will identify a leak and notify the relevant people via an alarm.
 Early detection enables a safe and timely response to resolve the leak.